Ch3rry-Pi3-AI/MLOps-Weather-Prediction/src/README.md

 ValueError: Weather dataset is empty.
 ```

-This ensures all exceptions are reported in a **consistent, traceable format** across the Weather Prediction pipeline — from data preparation to model inference.
+This ensures all exceptions are reported in a **consistent, traceable format** across the Weather Prediction pipeline — from data preparation to inference.

 ## 🪵 `logger.py` — Centralised Logging